Advertiser Disclosure

 • The application process may require a lot of information

-Why We Chose Accion Opportunity Fund For Best Minority Loans
+Why We Chose Accion For Borrowers With Bad Credit

-In addition to the specific challenges faced by minority business owners, there are also some obstacles that can keep any borrower from getting access to capital, credit being one of the most common.
-Luckily, there are lenders such as Accion that are willing to work with people whose credit has fallen below the 600 mark.
+In addition to the specific challenges faced by minority business owners, credit score requirements may also be a barrier to small business funding.
+Fortunately, lenders such as Accion are willing to work with people whose credit score has fallen below the 600 mark.

 Accion Services